infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 That toolbar we added to the keyboard to navigate through our form was great so let's add one here as well.
 We only have one field though so no need for the arrows to jump between inputs, we'll just use the Done button.

-1. Add a `KeyboardToolbar` component in a fragment with our `BottomSheetModal`
+1. Add a `KeyboardToolbar` component within the `BottomSheetModal` component
+2. Hide the arrows!

 #### Fix bottom padding when keyboard is open to search

 Notice when we focus on the search `TextInput` and scroll to the bottom of our full skills list the bottom is somewhat cut off.

 1. Add a useState hook that stores and sets a value paddingBottom for our `BottomSheetFlatList`
-2. In the search `TextField` component, update `onFocus` and `onBlur` and to set and clear the paddingBottom value.
+2. In the search `TextField` component, update `onFocus` and `onBlur` and to set and clear the paddingBottom value (275 is a good number to try).
 3. Add the style in the `contentContainerStyle` on the `BottomSheetFlatList`

 🏃**Try it.** Does your profile form look better and behave as you would expect it to?
 Is the keyboard dismissing as expected and the search behaving how you imagined?